 - Literature selections that reinforce classroom curriculum

 - Independently selecting books to borrow and responsibly return

-The Middle School Library collection is housed in the Oreck Library, with a rotating selection of new and interesting books readily available on the large display shelves in the Middle School lobby.
+The Middle School Library collection is located in Stephens Hall, Room 7.
 The library offers a wide selection of young adult fiction, graphic novels, classic literature, research books, and magazines.
 Middle schoolers also have full access to all CDS research databases, along with the option to check out books from any CDS library, or directly from the Stephens Hall lobby display.

 Middle School students are offered authentic learning opportunities to develop information literacy skills.
 Students have an option to participate in separate clubs during their lunch period every other week.

 The Upper School Library is home to online and print research materials that support the CDS curriculum, along with an extensive reading collection that includes young adult fiction, classic literature, narrative nonfiction, and several magazines.
 Computers and printing services are also available.
 The library is enjoyed as a quiet study space, used by students during breaks and free periods throughout the day.
 Our librarian is available to help with research needs, book requests, and technology use.

 Through numerous class sessions in the Upper School library, students are taught to use databases and reference sources to best explore topics in specific disciplines for research papers and projects.